NoumenaDigital/npl-integrations/DEMO.md

 - The `--build` flag in docker compose ensures that if containers are recreated, images are rebuilt first from the latest sources.
 - Look at the deployed containers using the Docker Desktop app or typing `docker ps -a`.
 You should see the engine and its database running, as well as keycloak and its database.
 - Keycloak has been provisioned with users Alice, Bob and Eve.
 A container `keycloak-provisioning` should show up as exited among docker containers since provisioning has completed.
 For technical details on the provisioning, follow the trail from the `keycloak-provisioning` service in `docker-compose.yml` to script `local.sh` and terraform file `terraform.tf` in module `keycloak-provisioning`.
-- Open the keycloak administration console accessible through a web browser under `http://localhost:11000`
+- Open the keycloak administration console accessible under `http://keycloak:11000/admin/master/console/` (also via `http://keycloak:11000`)